jprjr/docker-arch-pydio/README.md

 It's running as a FastCGI app, listening on port 9000.

-I wrote up a [blog post](https://jrjrtech.com/blog/2014/03/27/docker_fastcgi_pydio/) on using this with an nginx prox
+I wrote up a [blog post](https://jrjrtech.com/blog/2014/03/27/docker_fastcgi_pydio/) on using this with an nginx proxy

 ## Usage